angrybacon/doomsday-wiki/markdown/articles/2022/02/10/axion-mega-report.md

 On the weekend just gone (5th and 6th of February 2022) [Axion](https://www.axionnow.com/) hosted their first CompREL Mega Weekend since the whole COVID thing started.
-This included a massive Modern event, a unified Modern trios event and of course, one of their infamous "Legacy for Goodies" events too.
-As Francois (the lovely owner) said during the player's meeting, they were worried they would just about fill the seats for the 32 player capped Legacy event however what actually happened was it sold out within a day almost!
+This included a massive Modern event, a unified Modern trios event and of course, one of their infamous *Legacy for Goodies* events too.
+As Fran&ccedil;ois (the lovely owner) said during the player's meeting, they were worried they would just about fill the seats for the 32 player capped Legacy event however what actually happened was it sold out within a day almost!
 The people have spoken, they want Legacy and it sounds like more events from Axion will be appearing within the year!

 It was an amazing event run with lots of lovely people involved with judging (big thanks to Nik, our head judge), scorekeeping (big shout out to Will who